spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

 3. Any deviation from the biblical marriage has potentially severe effects on the family.
 As the most basic unit of social man, marriage must be maintained — and healthy — for the family to work properly.

     The marriage relationship is the priority relationship in the family.
 (Dangers: Wives over-involved with children; men more interested in work or others; either or both serving, even in good things, at the expense of the marriage & family.)
+    Priorities: 1.
+God  2.
+Marriage  3.
+Family

     > But you say, “Why does he not? [accept my offering to the Lord]” Because the Lord was witness between you and the wife of your youth, to whom you have been faithless, though she is your companion and your wife by covenant.
 Did he not make them one, with a portion of the Spirit in their union?
 And what was the one God seeking?
 Godly offspring.
 So guard yourselves in your spirit, and let none of you be faithless to the wife of your youth.
 16 “For the man who does not love his wife but divorces her,  says the Lord, the God of Israel, covers  his garment with violence, says the Lord of hosts.
 So guard yourselves in your spirit, and do not be faithless.”
     <cite>Mal 2:14-16</cite>

      > “All married couples should learn the art of battle as they should learn the art of making love.
 Good battle is objective and honest--never vicious or cruel.
 Good battle is healthy and constructive, and brings to a marriage the principle of equal partnership.”
     <cite>--- Ann Landers Says Truth Is Stranger..., 1968</cite>

     > “The goal in marriage is not to think alike, but to think together.”